onedata/onedata-acceptance/tests/gui/README.md

 with build-in selenium Firefox driver

 GUI acceptance/BDD tests
 ========================

-GUI acceptance/BDD test can be run in few ways:
+GUI acceptance/BDD test can be run in few ways using ``./test_run.py``:
-1. Using ``./test_run.py`` (from onedata repo root dir) - to start headless tests inside Docker on existing Onedata installation or start new Onedata environment - mainly for Continuous Integration.
+ 1. Headless tests inside Pod on existing Onedata installation
-2. Using ``py.test`` - to start non-headless tests on local machine - mainly for use Behaviour Driven Development or debugging.
-It also can be used to create screencasts.
+ 2. Headless tests inside Pod on new Onedata environment

-If in doubt, simply use: ``make test_gui`` :)
+ 3. Non-headless tests on local machine

-1. Headless tests in Docker (CI)
+1. Headless tests in Pod starting new Onedata installation
 --------------------------------

 ### Headless with automatic env_up environment set up